 Family always comes first.
-This is probably the main reason for you to confide in them and even ask for their help when looking for funding.
-If no one in your immediate family and circle of friends is financially capable of helping you in this regard, there are always acquaintances that you may be on good terms with.
+This is probably the main reason for you to confide in them and even ask for their help when looking for funding on your investment deals.
+If no one in your immediate family and circle of friends is financially capable of helping you in this regard, there are always acquaintances that they may be on good terms with.

 A very positive point with this source of funding is that you can always count on it even if something doesn’t go as planned.
 On the flip side, this same point can quickly turn into a lot of negativity and may even harm your relationship with the involved party.
 Another benefit you may get from this particular source of funding is that if it comes from an immediate family member, they may not want much in return.
 At the very least, they might not expect to collect interest on their loan.

 2. Borrowing hard money